Division of Energy Employees Occupational Illness Compensation (DEEOIC)

 Payment of Monetary Benefits

 Below are the head notes for the FAB decisions and orders relating to the topic heading, Payment of Monetary Benefits.
-The head notes are grouped under the following subheadings: Beryllium sensitivity, Death of awardee, Exclusiveness of remedy, Forfeiture of entitlement to, Increase over basic survivor benefit amount payable under Part E, Maximum amounts payable, Overpayments, Relationship between Parts B and E, Requirements for, and To survivors living at time of payment.
+The head notes are grouped under the following subheadings: Beryllium sensitivity, Death of awardee, Exclusiveness of remedy, Forfeiture of entitlement to, Increase over basic survivor benefit amount payable under Part E, Maximum amounts payable, Overpayments, Relationship between Parts B and E, Requirements for, To survivors living at time of payment, and Withheld to recover debt.
 To view a particular decision or order in its entirety, click on the hyperlink for that decision or order at the end of the head note.

 - The Act provides medical monitoring benefits for beryllium sensitivity, but no monetary payment under Part B. EEOICPA Fin.
 Dec.
 No. 58229-2004 (Dep’t of Labor, September 17, 2004).